Enjoy the dogsled ride of a lifetime! Miles of pristine wilderness, crystal lakes, waterfalls and glaciers (weather permitting).

 - Yukon Museum admission

-- A valid passport is required for all guests over 16 years of age
+- A valid passport or a US passport card is required for all guests over 16 years of age

 Duration: 6.5 hours.
 Tour times below are approximate:

 - 5.25 hours guide narrated bus tour with multiple scenic stops

 - 60 minutes at Caribou Crossing for Lunch/Yukon museum/Gift shop/Sled dog camp with puppies